Visitors love San Miguel de Allende, often at first sight

 - Mexico is currently under a Level 3 (Reconsider Travel) Travel Advisory.
 See the website of the U.S. Department of State for more information and updates.

-- The Centers for Disease Control and Prevention (CDC) has issued a Level 4 (Very High)Travel Health Notice for Mexico due to COVID-19, advising visitors to avoid all travel to Mexico, whether they are vaccinated or not.
+- The Centers for Disease Control and Prevention (CDC) has issued a Level 3 (High)Travel Health Notice for Mexico due to COVID-19, advising visitors to avoid all travel to Mexico, whether they are vaccinated or not.

-Watch this wonderful video about the beauty of San Miguel de Allende by Jack Alterman.
+Watch this wonderful video about the beauty of San Miguel de Allende by Jack Alterman, someone in love with San Miguel de Allende.

 Save to Pinterest!!